 Extraocular muscles are the effectors of one extremely complicated process that is eye movement.
 Eye movement as such is a complex concert of different eye movement patterns in different situations, some of them being smooth pursuit, saccades, movements pursuit, vestibulo-ocular reflex and rapid eye movement (REM) during sleep.
 We may be going into more detail on that in some of the future blogs, but today we just want to emphasize that eye movement is not as simple as one would perhaps imagine.

 If we go back to the extraocular muscles, the healthy coordination of all 6 muscles in both our eyes is needed for us to be able to perceive a single image with good depth perception.
-If, however, the latter is not so strabismus can occur.
+However, if the latter is not so, strabismus can occur.

 Strabismus, also named heterotropia or squint, is a disorder in which the two eyes misalign with each other.
 There are different types of strabismus that include esotropia (eyes are turned inward), exotropia (eyes deviate outward), and hypertropia (eyes are vertically misaligned).
 Furthermore, strabismus can be divided into concomitant (eyes deviation is independent of the position of gaze) and incomitant (eyes deviation changes with the position of gaze).
 In some cases, strabismus can also be present occasionally, whilst in most instances, it is present constantly (until properly addressed).

 The onset of strabismus